 A snowshoe hare on the left and an eastern cottontail on the right

 Hares are a precocial species, born fully furred and with their eyes open.
 They are also ready to get up and move around within hours of their birth.
-Rabbits on the other hand are an altricial species, blind, hairless and cannot regulate their own body temperature.
+Rabbits, on the other hand, are an altricial species, blind, hairless, and cannot regulate their own body temperature.
 They will need the attention of the mother for the first two weeks of their life.
-The gestation period of the hare is 35-40 days and litters average around three to five young called leverets.
+The gestation period of the hare is thirty-five to forty days and litters average around three to five young called leverets.
 They can have up to four litters a year.
-The gestation period for the eastern cottontail is 28 days, ranging from 25 to 35 days.
-They will have 3 to 4 litters each year.
-Litter size can be 1 to 12 and averaging around 5 young, called kits.
+The gestation period for the eastern cottontail is twenty-eight days, ranging from twenty-five to thirty-five days.
+They will have three to four litters each year.
+Litter size can be one to twelve and average around five young, called kits.

-Here is a short video of our snowshoe hare in one of his spots in the backyard:
+Here is a short video of our snowshoe hare in one of its spots in the backyard:

 Resources used for this post: